ccmehil/star_coords/README.md

 The IP address of course is whatever that of your Raspberry Pi is and the parameter "messier=XXX" is a object from the [Messier Catalog](https://en.wikipedia.org/wiki/Messier_object).

 If you are an Apple user you can use this [Apple Shortcut](https://www.icloud.com/shortcuts/ba09a1a658c7462484d6e64e5392c1a3) I made to interact with the server while star gazing.
+Siri will even react via voice input over your Apple Watch or by asking "Hey Siri"

 ![Notifications from the Shortcut](IMG_0933.jpg "Notifications")